 Scaling up CRAFT and Fairmined initiatives for responsible gold in Honduras

-IIED is working with the Alliance for Responsible Mining (ARM) and other organisations to prepare stakeholders in Honduras’ artisanal and small-scale mining sector to implement the European Union regulation on conflict minerals, improve practices within mineral supply chains and improve the livelihoods of artisanal and small-scale miners through responsible gold production.
+IIED collaborated with the Alliance for Responsible Mining (ARM) and other organisations to prepare stakeholders in Honduras’ artisanal and small-scale mining sector to implement the European Union regulation on conflict minerals, improve practices within mineral supply chains and improve the livelihoods of artisanal and small-scale miners through responsible gold production.

 In politically unstable areas, the minerals trade can be used to finance armed groups, fuel forced labour and other human rights abuses, and support corruption and money laundering.
 The European Union (EU) regulation on conflict minerals, which came into force in January 2021, calls on importers of so-called ‘conflict minerals’ – gold, tin, tantalum and tungsten – into the EU to demonstrate that they comply with the standards required by the OECD due diligence guidance.

-The European Partnership for Responsible Minerals (EPRM), which is funding the 'Honduras: land of shining gold' project, is an accompanying measure to the EU regulation.
+The European Partnership for Responsible Minerals (EPRM), which funded the 'Honduras: land of shining gold' project, is an accompanying measure to the EU regulation.
 It aims to increase the proportion of responsibly produced minerals from conflict-affected and high-risk areas (CAHRAs) and to support socially responsible mining that contributes to local sustainable development.

 Honduras is a conflict-affected country with more than half of its population living below the poverty line and high levels of unemployment and emigration.